CPCLab/lister/README.md

 - Avoid the use of reference without explicit KV-pair (avoid e.g., "*Repeat step 1 with similar parameters*"), as this will make the metadata for that particular implicit step unextracted.
 - Comments are currently not yet extracted in the parser's output but it is already parsed in the background - still need to find a way how to simplify the data serialization.
 - An additional annotation using underscore (''__"")  is needed to indicate a not-yet considered terms. (**TODO**)
+- Flow control can not be followed consecutively with following key value-pairs.
+Instead, all flow control are parsed first, and then all KV pairs are parsed afterwards.

 ## Recommendations